mi3nts/mqttSubscribersV2/README.md

 - Raw LoRaWAN data must be saved just as we did before
 - Should Contain two seperate codes for data saving

+ ## TO DO
+ - Custom Sensor ID and Node ID reads